nisch100/HTTP_LoadTesting/README.md

 - **Reason**: The observed latency for each request may vary based on network conditions, server load, and response times.
 - **Explanation**: Network latency, server performance, and concurrency settings influence the latency of individual requests.
 The reported average latency (`Average Latency`) reflects the overall performance during the test duration.

+#### 3. Partial Throughput & Partial QPS
+- **Reason**: The observed partial throughput has a slightly different value compared to the QPS for the partial metrics
+- **Explanation**: QPS involves sending in requests and hence uses `success `, `error` and `task queue` to compute.
+Since throughput only computes transaction completed we omit `task queue` as the queue holds pending jobs.

 ## Docker